gjpelletier/stepAIC/README.md

 #### How Stacking Regression Works:
 1. **Base Regressors (Level 0 Models):**
-   - Multiple regression models (e.g., Linear Regression, Random Forest, XGBoost) are trained independently on the dataset.
+   - Several regression models (e.g., Lasso, Ridge, Elastic, DecisionTree, RandomForest, etc.) are trained independently on the dataset.
    - Each model learns different aspects of the data.

 2. **Meta-Model (Level 1 Model):**
-   - A separate model (often a linear regression or another ensemble method) is trained to **learn from the outputs of base models**.
+   - A separate model (linear regression) is trained to **learn from the outputs of base models**.
-   - It assigns weights to each base model’s predictions, determining which models contribute the most to final accuracy.
+   - It assigns strength weights to each base model’s predictions, determining which models contribute the most to final accuracy.

 3. **Final Prediction:**
    - The meta-model makes a final prediction based on the base models' combined outputs.